trinodb/trino-python-client/.github/DEVELOPMENT.md

 To run linting and formatting checks before opening a PR: `pip install pre-commit && pre-commit run --all-files`

+Code can also be automatically checked on commit by a [pre-commit](https://pre-commit.com/) git hook by executing `pre-commit install`.

 In addition to that you should also adhere to the following:

 ### Readability